I love chocolate. Love chocolate. If anybody wants to know what to get me, a block of 75% or greater will do. Ta.

 Evgeny and I were watching Alton Brown’s Good Eats a week or so ago and the tofu episode featured a recipe very similar to this one for chocolate pie filling (the American kind of filling) using, yes you guessed it, tofu.
 I didn’t see wobbly pie fillings when I saw the recipe – I saw chocolate mousse.
 I have heard of vegan mousses using avocado before but honestly, though I love avocado, mixing it with chocolate never sounded that appetising to me.
 This, on the other hand, was quick and easy enough to tweak it to be fructose friendly.

-- Coconut butter can be used instead of normal butter for a vegan and lactose free option for those who are very lactose sensitive.
+- Coconut oil can be used instead of normal butter for a vegan and lactose free option for those who are very lactose sensitive.

-- Tofu, while made from soy beans, is considered safe for most following a low FODMAPs diet as it consists mainly of the protein, rather than the carbohydrates (galactooligosaccharides).
+- Firm tofu, while made from soy beans, is considered safe for most following a low FODMAPs diet as it consists mainly of the protein, rather than the carbohydrates (galactooligosaccharides).
+It comes in different densities, so choose the softest one you can find.
+Beware of silken tofu, which hasn’t had the water content drained and is still high in GOS.

 - The original recipe called for coffee liqueur – due to my stomach still not tolerating even a shot sized latte, I opted to swap this out for spiced rum.
-You can add in any liqueur that you think would suit; Irish cream would be a good one if you can tolerate it.
+I have since found out that, while I can tolerate the tiny bit of rum, it’s not considered fructose friendly.
+You can add in any liqueur that you think would suit; Irish cream liqueur would be a good one if you can tolerate it, or simply leave it out.

 Dark Chocolate Tofu Mousse